Bila Tserkva: Lithuanian and Polish rule

+Various Polish Crown Army units were stationed in the city at various times, including the 5th and 6th National Cavalry Brigades and 4th Infantry Regiment.

 The Russian Empire

-In 1791, Russia's Catherine II, included Bila Tserkva in the region that came to be known as the Pale of Settlement, which encompassed parts of seven contemporary nations, including large swaths of modern-day Ukraine.
+In 1791, Russia's Catherine the Great, included Bila Tserkva in the region that came to be known as the Pale of Settlement, which encompassed parts of seven contemporary nations, including large swaths of modern-day Ukraine.
 Bila Tserkva was formally annexed into the Russian Empire as a result of the Second Partition of Poland in 1793.
 Meanwhile, after 1861, the Czarist authorities converted Roman Catholic churches into Orthodox Churches.
 By the late 18th century, however, Jews were already living in the region, and within a century they would comprise nearly half the population of the city.
 An important Jewish city, as a result, by the early 1900s it was a fount of idea about politics, religion, art, and culture, with an active Zionist movement, an active branch of the Decembrist movement and a branch of the Society of United Slavs formulating"plans to assassinate Tsar Alexander I by Sergei Muravev-Apostol and his co-conspirators."
 Home to many artists and writers, Sholem Aleichem and Shaye Shkarovsky were both writing in Yiddish, with Ivan Nechuy-Levytsky writing in Ukrainian.
 It also was the home of artists like Luka Dolinski and Halyna Nevinchana; as well as theater and film directors Eugene Deslaw and Les Kurbas..

 Soviet rule and Nazi occupation

-22,000 residents of the city and its environs died under the Soviet Famine-Genocide of 1932–3.